dengqiao083/ChaosClock/README.md

 ChaosClock
 ==========

-an JavaFX sample to build a Clock app
+An JavaFX sample to build a Clock application.